Binary stars take what they get: Evidence for Efficient Mass Transfer from Stripped Stars with Rapidly Rotating Companions: Introduction

 A major uncertainty in our understanding of binary interaction is the mass transfer efficiency - the fraction of mass retained by the accretor during phases of mass transfer.
 This critically influences the final masses and orbital properties, ultimately determining their evolutionary fate.
 Theoretical understanding remains poor due to the complex interplay of physical processes involved.
 These include the response of the donor and the Roche lobe \citep{soberman_stability_1997}, the accretor's response to gaining mass \citep{kippenhahn_radii_1977,neo_effect_1977, schurmann_exploring_2024} and angular momentum \citep{packet_spin-up_1981, wellstein_prasupernovaentwicklung_2001, langer_binary_2003}, and the interaction of the accretion stream with the companion or the accretion disk \citep{van_rensbergen_spin-up_2008}.

 There are two commonly used, physically inspired approaches to model mass transfer.
 One approach limits accretion once the mass gainer reaches critical rotation after gaining angular momentum (AM) from the transferred mass.
 This \textit{rotationally limited} model predicts that only a small percentage of the mass can be accreted, except in close binaries where tides can prevent spin-up \citep{packet_spin-up_1981,langer_binary_2003,petrovic_constraining_2005,ghodla_evaluating_2023}.
-This formalism has been implemented in the widely used MESA evolutionary code \citep{paxton_modules_2015} and is now used in many detailed binary evolution grids.
+This formalism has been implemented in the widely used MESA evolutionary code \citep{paxton_modules_2015} and is now used in many detailed binary evolution grids, although accretion from a disk is not necessarily expected to stop upon reaching critical rotation, as argued by \citet{paczynski_polytropic_1991}.
 The second approach is a \textit{thermally limited} model, which limits accretion if the thermal timescales of both stars differ strongly at the time of mass transfer.
 A common implementation limits accretion to 10 times the thermal rate of the accretor, aiming to allow for expansion while avoiding a contact situation \citep{tout_rapid_1997,hurley_evolution_2002}.
 This model allows for a wider range of possible mass transfer efficiencies depending on the size, luminosity, and mass of the stars.
 A simpler alternative uses a fixed mass transfer efficiency.
 Both this and the thermally limited approach are common in rapid population synthesis models.

 Be+sdOB binaries are particularly valuable for studying mass transfer, as they represent clear examples of past binary interaction \citep{pols_formation_1991}.
 Hot subdwarfs (sdOB) are stripped, compact stars that have lost their outer hydrogen envelope, leaving behind a helium core.
 Be stars are rapidly rotating stars that show emission lines in their spectra due to circumstellar material in a decretion disk \citep{rivinius_classical_2013,rivinius_classical_2024}.
 Their fast rotation can be caused by a high rotation rate at birth \citep{bodenheimer_rapidly_1971}, by AM transport from the core to the envelope during main sequence evolution \citep{ekstrom_evolution_2008, georgy_populations_2013,hastings_single_2020}, or by binary mass transfer \citep{pols_formation_1991}.
 Among these, binary interaction appears particularly important, as suggested by population studies \citep[][see however \citealt{van_bever_number_1997,hastings_stringent_2021}]{de_mink_rotation_2013, shao_formation_2014,dodd_gaia_2024,bodensteiner_binarity_2025} and the growing number of confirmed Be binaries with stripped companions \citep[e.g.][]{wang_detection_2021, klement_chara_2024}.